Reformist lawmaker Masoud Pezeshkian wins Iran’s presidential vote

 He has favored dialogue with Iran’s foes, particularly over its nuclear program, and sees that as a means to address the country’s domestic issues.

 “The primary issue is the perspective: Do we want to solve our problems with the world or not?
-I believe we must get out of the deadlock to solve the country’s problems,” he said at a recent presidential debate.
+I believe we must get out of the deadlock to solve the country’s problems,” he said at a presidential debate ahead of the second round of voting.

+The leaders of Russia, Saudi Arabia, Pakistan and Syria were among the first to congratulate Pezeshkian.

+Saudi Crown Prince Mohammed Bin Salman said he was “keen to develop and deepen the relations that bring together our two countries and peoples, and serve our common interests,” according to state-run Saudi Press Agency.

+Russian President Vladimir Putin said he hoped Pezeshkian’s election would expand bilateral cooperation “in all areas” in the interest of “simplifying regional security and stability,” according to a statement from the Kremlin.

-While the president does enjoy some powers in Iran, the ultimate authority lies with the Supreme Leader, who has the final say on all matters of state.
+While the Iranian president does enjoy some powers, the ultimate authority lies with the Supreme Leader, who has the final say on all matters of state.

 Who is Masoud Pezeshkian?